sunnyguan/AndroidMinecraft/README.md

       2. `./s` to get into Ubuntu
       3. `./m` to start Minecraft server
       4. Swipe on left, open another session
+      5. `./s` to get into Ubuntu in the new session
-      5. `./n` to start ngrok server
+      6. `./n` to start ngrok server
-      6. Open Minecraft on my computer, copy over the link from ngrok, wait for the server to start, connect!
+      7. Open Minecraft on my computer, copy over the link from ngrok, wait for the server to start, connect!
 4. Why does this work?
    1. Termux allows your phone to have a mini-Linux machine.
 Linux machines can run Minecraft servers.
 Ngrok allows you to port-forward your local server port (25565) onto a public port where everyone can join (so please enable your whitelist so people don’t come in and destroy your worlds).
 5. How do I use mods?